mstojens/draft-tjjk-cared/draft-tjjk-cared.md

-This document discusses the circumstances under which client authentication is appropriate to use with encrypted DNS, the benefits and limitations of doing so, and recommends authentication mechanims to be used when communicating with TLS-based encrypted DNS protocols.
+This document discusses the circumstances under which client authentication is appropriate to use with encrypted DNS, the benefits and limitations of doing so, and recommends authentication mechanisms to be used when communicating with TLS-based encrypted DNS protocols.

 --- middle